silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/03_File_Security.md

 Access restrictions:

- * "Unprotected file" (default): A file without access restrictions
+ * "Unprotected file" (default): A file without access restrictions.
  * "Protected file": A file with access restrictions.
    Note that draft files are always protected, and even published files can be protected if they have access restrictions.